Pprime1/csasm/README.md

 - [x] create a live, outdoors, example for testing:= GCALPHATST
   - [x] iphone testing
   - [ ] accuracy of location ... can I get better than 21 or 13m?
   - [ ] why doesn't the player location actually update every 5 or 10 seconds?
-I move but it doesn't
+I move but it doesn't. (see https://github.com/Pprime1/csasm/issues/27)
   - [x] the playericon image is too hard to spot.
 Can we make it a bright yellow background
   - [ ] usability for navigation from a distance
   - [ ] usability for navigationing when close